 What inspired you to take up art as your profession?

 Febin.
 I loved drawing even as a child, and it has only grown stronger over the years.
 Hence, when it came to choosing a profession, there was no second choice.
-I consider myself blessed to be living my passion and for making a career out of it.
+I consider myself blessed to be living my passion and making a career out of it.

 Though your art journey began in watercolours, your current works are extensively digital.
 What is it about digital painting that draws you to it?

 Febin.
 It is necessary to stay updated in this fast-paced world.
-Digital art provides us with a wide range of opportunities to challenge ourselves and to explore new dimensions of art, while also making our work a lot easier compared to conventional methods.
+Digital art provides us with a wide range of opportunities to challenge ourselves and explore new dimensions of art, while also making our work a lot easier compared to conventional methods.
 But nothing can replace the satisfaction of painting with watercolours on a piece of paper.